 - Next steps: After sharing, you will be taken to a view page that shows the feedback you just wrote.
 From here, you can have the possibility to unshare your feedback and make changes if the timeline settings for that cycle still applies.
 Or you can go back to your homepage to continue working on other to do items.

 Receiving feedback depends on how your HR team sets up the feedback cycle.
 If they defined that feedback only goes to your manager, your manager will incorporate the feedback for you into your next performance review.
 But if HR set up the 360 degree cycle so that feedback goes out to the recipients too, you will receive a mail on the release date.

 Depending on how your HR team set up the process, the feedback may be anonymous or not.
 If it’s anonymous, the feedback gets presented to you in randomized order.
 The first response to the first question is not necessarily by the same person who wrote the first response to the second question!

-In case HR made the feedback very anonymous, the feedback by each reviewer may get get split up per paragraph, and the paragraphs get shuffled around, so it’s impossible to know who wrote what.
-This protects the anonymity of the reviewers, and thereby leads to more honest feedback.
+In case HR made the feedback very anonymous, the feedback by each reviewer may get split per paragraph, and the paragraphs get shuffled around, so it’s impossible to know who wrote what.
+This protects the anonymity of the reviewers and thereby leads to more honest feedback.